FlavScents AInsights Entry for Gamma-Nonalactone (Aldehyde C-18)

 4. Use in Flavors

 Gamma-nonalactone is widely used in flavor formulations, particularly in dairy, coconut, and tropical fruit profiles.
-It serves as an impact note in coconut and peach flavors and as a background enhancer in creamy and buttery profiles.
-Typical use levels in finished food products range from 1 to 20 ppm, with higher concentrations used in more intense flavor applications.
+It serves as a key impact note, enhancing creaminess and richness.
+Typical use levels range from 1 to 20 ppm in finished products, with higher concentrations potentially leading to overpowering effects.
 It is stable under typical processing conditions but may degrade under extreme heat or acidic environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature